Two-Light Setup and Ratios for Portrait Photos

 photo with fill light at 1/128th powerphoto with fill light at 1/128th powerphoto with fill light at 1/128th power

 All right, the shadows are definitely back.
 In fact, I can barely tell that there’s a fill light at all.
 So let’s go back up to 1/16th power.
 So now, our key light is at 1/8th power and our fill light is at 1/16th power.
-Another way to say this is our fill light is half as powerful as our key light, which gives us a lighting ratio of 2:1.
+Another way to say this is our fill light is as powerful as our key light, which gives us a lighting ratio of 2:1.
 This is a pretty common lighting ratio.

 Let’s take a photo and see how this looks.